 Jamie Sarche, Director of Outreach and Prearranged Funeral Planning

 As the director of outreach and prearranged funeral planning, I work hard to help people put plans in place long before they need them, when they are able to make educated decisions that are not clouded by grief.
-My clients often tell me that the process was much less difficult than they expected and that they feel a sense of peace for having taken care of it.
+After putting plans in place, my clients often lean back in their chairs, take a deep breath, and say, “that was so much easier than I expected.”

-People ask why I would want to work in such a depressing business.
-I believe it is a gift that the families we serve allow us to help them carry their pain, if only for a short time.
+People ask why I would want to work in such a “depressing” business.
+I believe it is a gift to help the families Feldman’s serves to carry their pain, if only for a short time.
 I am grateful for the opportunity to help people through some of their most difficult days.

-I am a board member of Jewish Family Service and Great Education Colorado.
-I serve on committees at my synagogue and at my kids’ schools.
+I am on the board of Jewish Family Service, Kavod Senior Living, and the Jewish Community Relations Council.
 My husband, Jon, and I have two amazing sons, Alec and Danny.
-We love to hike, see movies, play Boggle and read together.
+We love to hike, see movies, and play games.

 As a Denver native, I have long and deep connections to Feldman Mortuary and the Cohen family.
 When my grandparents, Joe and Emma Naiman died, the Cohens and Feldman’s staff guided my family with kindness, caring and compassion.

 Breaking down the taboos about death | Jamie Sarche | TEDxCrestmoorParkWomen https://www.youtube.com/watch?v=SmsYxDvdcYc&t=21s

 Death Rituals: Creating Jewish Life |Jamie Sarche |ELI Talks http://www.elitalks.org/jamie

 Dubarry has joined us a Comfort Specialist.
 This friendly, sweet and cuddly yellow lab will do all he can to make funeral planning and bereavement a little easier for those whom Feldman has the honor of caring.

 (photo by: Daniel Sarche)